Proposed North Korea sanctions dig deep, implementation falls to China

 "Implementation remains a challenge, however.
 Not even all members of the Security Council have implemented past resolutions".

-(This story corrects coal volume exported to China, paragraph 15; volume, value of jet fuel imported from China, paragraph 23)
+(This version of the story corrects coal volume exported to China in paragraph 15; also volume, value of jet fuel imported from China in paragraph 23)

 (Additional reporting by David Stanway, Megha Rajagopalan and Ben Blanchard in BEIJING and Louis Charbonneau and Michelle Nichols at the UNITED NATIONS; Editing by Tony Munroe and Raju Gopalakrishnan)